Minocycline: Stroke and neurodegenerative diseases

 Research is examining the possible neuroprotective and anti-inflammatory effects of minocycline against the progression of a group of neurodegenerative disorders including multiple sclerosis, rheumatoid arthritis, Huntington's disease, and Parkinson's disease.
 As mentioned above, minocycline harms ALS patients.

-Minocycline is also known to indirectly inhibit inducible nitric oxide synthase.

-A trial found no difference between minocycline and placebo in people with Alzheimers' disease.
-Minocycline also has been used as a "last-ditch" treatment for toxoplasmosis in AIDS patients.
+A trial found no difference between minocycline and placebo in people with Alzheimer's disease.
 Minocycline is somewhat neuroprotective in mouse models of Huntington's disease.

+Multiple sclerosis

 A 2007 study reported the impact of the antibiotic minocycline on clinical and magnetic resonance imaging (MRI) outcomes and serum immune molecules in 40 MS patients over 24 months of open-label minocycline treatment.
 Despite a moderately high pretreatment relapse rate in the patient group prior to treatment (1.3/year pre-enrollment; 1.2/year during a three-month baseline period), no relapses occurred between months 6 and 24 on minocycline.
 Also, despite significant MRI disease-activity pretreatment (19/40 scans had gadolinium-enhancing activity during a three-month run-in), the only patient with gadolinium-enhancing lesions on MRI at 12 and 24 months was on half-dose minocycline.
 Levels of interleukin-12 (IL-12), which at high levels might antagonize the proinflammatory IL-12 receptor, were elevated over 18 months of treatment, as were levels of soluble vascular cell adhesion molecule-1 (VCAM-1).
 The activity of matrix metalloproteinase-9 was decreased by treatment.
 Clinical and MRI outcomes in this study were supported by systemic immunological changes and call for further investigation of minocycline in MS.

-The overall antidepressant effect size of minocycline compared to placebo in a meta-analysis was -0.78, indicative of a potential antidepressant effect.